-(36) Director's discretion.
+(3) Director's discretion.

-- (a) The director may waive procedural rules as justice requires, unless otherwise obligated by statute. - (b) If the worker has returned to work with the employer at injury, the director reserves the right to verify whether the employment is suitable.

-(4) Submitting documents or information, calculating time.
+- (a) The director may waive procedural rules as justice requires, unless otherwise obligated by statute. - (b) If the worker has returned to work with the employer at injury, the director reserves the right to verify whether the employment is suitable. - (4) Submitting documents or information, calculating time.

-- (a) Documents or information required under these rules to be submitted to the division may be submitted in any of the following ways: - (A) Mailed to the division's mailing address with sufficient postage and placed in the custody of the U.S. Postal Service; - (B) Physical delivery to the division's Salem office; - (C) Faxed, if the document transmitted indicates it has been delivered by fax, is sent to the correct fax number, and indicates the date it was sent; or - (D) Any other method authorized by the director. - (b7) Timeliness of any document required by these rules to be filed or submitted to the division is determined as follows: - (Aa) If a document is mailed, it will be considered submitted on the date it is postmarked. - (Bb) If a document is faxed or e-mailed, it must be received by the division-by 11:59 p.m.
-Pacific tTime to be considered submittedfiled on that date. - (Ce) If a document is delivered, it must be delivered during regular business hours and marked as received to be considered submittedfiled on that date. - (c8) Time periods allowed under these rules for a filing or submission to the division are calculated in calendar days.
+- (a) Documents or information required under these rules to be submitted to the division may be submitted in any of the following ways: - (A) Mailed to the division's mailing address with sufficient postage and placed in the custody of the U.S. Postal Service; - (B) Physical delivery to the division's Salem office; - (C) Faxed, if the document transmitted indicates it has been delivered by fax, is sent to the correct fax number, and indicates the date it was sent; or - (D) Any other method authorized by the director. - (b) Timeliness of any document required by these rules to be submitted to the division is determined as follows: - (A) If a document is mailed, it will be considered submitted on the date it is postmarked. - (B) If a document is faxed, it must be received by 11:59 p.m.
+Pacific Time to be considered submitted on that date. - (C) If a document is delivered, it must be delivered during regular business hours and marked as received to be considered submitted on that date. - (c) Time periods allowed under these rules are calculated in calendar days.
 The first day is not included.
 The last day is included unless it is a Saturday, Sunday, or legal holiday.
 In that case, the period runs until the end of the next day that is not a Saturday, Sunday, or legal holiday.
 Legal holidays are those listed in ORS 187.010 and 187.020.